avishayil/ansible-workshop/exercise-1/README.md

 ## Exercise 1

 > Run a playbook that prints “Hello World” on localhost.

+## Solution

+- `ansible-playbook playbook.yml -v`
+- -v stands for verbose, so we can see the output of our commands (and debug if necessary).

 ## Next Step